- Location: Wyoming

 You may only renew using this option every other renewal period, and your application must be postmarked no later than 30 days before your license expiration date.

 You must obtain proof that your visual acuity is at least 20/40 (with or without corrective lenses).
-You may do this by having your eye doctor complete a vision statement form or write a letter stating your visual acuity.
+You may do this by having your eye doctor complete a Driver Vision Evaluation statement form or write a letter stating your visual acuity.
 This must be done no longer than a year before your license expiration date.

 Then, you should: